 The apartment is in the historic, 16th century palace “Casa all'Arco Cenci Tavani”, in the Jewish ghetto, situated in a strategic position close to Piazza Campo de' Fiori open market.
 The building is in the center of ancient Rome making all sites, Piazza Navona, Piazza Farnese, Trastevere, the Trevi Fountain, the Pantheon, a few minutes walk.

-The apartment, recently renovated, equipped with TV and air conditioning, has wooden beam ceiling and is located on the ground floor (without windows).
+The apartment, recently renovated, equipped with TV and air conditioning, has wooden beam ceiling and is located on the ground floor (without windows and no wifi).
 It consists of a bedroom with a double bed, a living room with 1 double sofa bed, table and chairs, a furnished kitchenette and a small bathroom.

 The Jewish Ghetto is a wonderfully atmosperich area studded with artisans'studios, vintage clothes shops, kosher bakeries and popular trattorias.

 It's situated in the heart of Rome, from where you can walk everywhere: in 10 minutes you can reach the Vatican, Corso Vittorio Emanuele or the Sant'Angelo Bridge and, through narrow streets, ancient atmospheric squares such as Piazza Navona, the Pantheon, Piazza Farnese and Piazza Campo de' Fiori.
 In case you don't feel like walking 20 minutes to the Colosseum, you can catch a bus to Piazza Venezia and beyond at one of the many bus stops nearby.